 6. Each project shall be designated and submitted into a category.
 An award for each category will not be mandated.
 Jury may choose to award a project in a different category.
-Multiple awards may be selected in each category.
 A minimum number of awards are not required from the jury.
 Work from some years may yield more awards than others.

 8. For jurying purposes, each design is considered as a separate entry and a separate entry fee must be paid for each.
 Multiple designs will not be considered as a single entry.